Model theory of operator algebras I: Stability: Tracial von Neumann algebras

 We remind the reader that any tracial von Neumann algebra can be written as $M_{\text{II}_1} \oplus M_{\text{I}_1} \oplus M_{\text{I}_2} \dots$, with subscripts the types of the summands.
 The goal of this section is to prove that a tracial von Neumann algebra does not have the order property if and only if it is type I (Theorem \ref{T:typeI}).

 Since most of the literature on tracial ultrapowers has focused on factors, we start by establishing that this operation commutes with forming weighted direct sums (Lemma \ref{T:dsum}) and taking the center (Corollary \ref{T:center}).
+Corollary \ref{T:center} follows from Lemma A.4.2 in \cite{SS} but for the reader's convenience we give a short proof of our special case that contains some extra information in Lemma \ref{T:dixmier}.
 Let $(M, \tau)$ be a tracial von Neumann algebra, with $\cZ(M)$ its center.
 Fix a free ultrafilter $\CU$ on $\mathbb{N}$.

 \begin{lemma} If $\{z_j\} \subset M$ are nonzero central projections summing to 1, then

 \end{lemma}

 \begin{proof} We claim that the map